ElektraInitiative/libelektra/doc/dev/kdb-contracts.md

 ### GOpts

 To mount and configure the `gopts` plugin you can use `elektraGOptsContract`.
-There is also `elektraGOptsContractFromStrings`, but it's use is discouraged unless you really need it.
+There is also `elektraGOptsContractFromStrings`, but its use is discouraged unless you really need it.
 It mainly exists for use from various bindings.

 ### I/O binding

-To set the I/O binding to use in a KDB instance, use `elektraIoContract`.
+To set the I/O binding to be used in a KDB instance, use `elektraIoContract`.

 ### Notification